Leveraging Variational Autoencoders for Parameterized MMSE Estimation: Introduction

 In this work, we propose a \ac{vae}-parameterized estimator, combining a \ac{gm} and classical estimation theory, with the following \textit{contributions}: \begin{itemize} \item We model the analytically intractable data distribution as \ac{cg} with the help of the \ac{vae}, yielding conditional first and second moments to parameterize conditional \ac{lmmse} estimators given the latent representation and noisy observations.
 The conditional \ac{lmmse} estimators are \ac{mse}-optimal and analytically tractable in closed-form due to the \ac{cg} likelihood model. \item Since the \ac{vae} inherently makes no assumptions about the data distribution, the proposed estimation framework works independently of the adopted data distribution. \item We introduce a low-complexity estimator version based on a \ac{map} estimate requiring only one \ac{dnn} forward pass (\mapvae estimator).
-In contrast to many existing \ac{gm}-based estimation frameworks, e.g.~\cite{Balevi2021, Balevi2021a, Doshi2022, Arvinte2023}, this procedure allows for a computationally efficient approximation of the \ac{cme}, which is high-performing and robust, as a consequence of the \ac{vae} serving as generative prior. \item Three estimator variants are proposed, differing in the availability of ground-truth data during their training and estimation phases.
+In contrast to many existing \ac{gm}-based estimation frameworks for inverse problems, e.g.~\cite{Balevi2021, Balevi2021a, Doshi2022, Arvinte2023}, this procedure allows for a computationally efficient approximation of the \ac{cme}, which is high-performing and robust, as a consequence of the \ac{vae} serving as a generative prior.
+Compared to classical algorithms for inverse problems such as \ac{ls} or \ac{amp}, the proposed \mapvae estimator achieves significant performance gains. \item Three estimator variants are proposed, differing in the availability of ground-truth data during their training and estimation phases.
 The \textit{VAE-real} variant is particularly noteworthy as it requires no access to samples of ground-truth data in either the training or estimation phases. \item We rigorously derive a bound on the performance gap between the \mapvae estimator and the \ac{cme}, allowing for an interpretable estimation procedure.
 The bound connects the training objective of the VAE with the resulting estimation performance and reveals that the proposed estimator entails a bias-variance tradeoff that is well-known in the estimation literature. \item As an application example, we consider \ac{ce}, offering a low-complexity implementation due to the structural properties of the \ac{ce} problem.
 Our extensive numerical simulations first validate the theoretical analysis and then underline the superiority of the proposed \ac{vae}-based estimator variants compared to the baseline methods under various system configurations. \end{itemize}

 Moreover, we provide the following extensions in this manuscript compared to the preliminary results in~\cite{Baur2022}.
 The analyses in Sections~\ref{subsec:mmse-est-vae} and~\ref{subsec:convergence} enhance the theoretical foundation of the \ac{vae}-based estimator's \ac{mse}-optimality.
 We provide a more general treatment by providing a scheme for linear inverse problems of which \ac{mimo}-\ac{ce} is a special instance.
 We make the training of the \ac{vae} \ac{snr}-independent, meaning that we use a single trained \ac{vae} for every \ac{snr} value, in opposition to~\cite{Baur2022}, where an individual \ac{vae} is trained for every \ac{snr} value.
 Finally, the numerical simulations in this manuscript are more comprehensive.